techjay-c/tp/docs/UserGuide.md

 ### Adding an appointment: `add-appointment`

-You can add a new dental appointment to the ToothTracker system using the `add-appointment` command.
+Adds a new dental appointment to ToothTracker.

-This command allows you to specify the dentist, patient, start time and duration of the appointment.
-You can also specify the treatment provided in the appointment.
+This is helpful when:
+- you want to schedule future dental appointments for patients with specific dentists at designated times.
+- you want to check for clashes with existing appointments

-Format: `add-appointment dentist/DENTIST_ID patient/PATIENT_ID start/START_DATE_TIME duration/DURATION s/TREATMENT`
+Format: `add-appointment dentist/DENTIST_ID patient/PATIENT_ID start/START_DATE_TIME s/TREATMENT`

 Examples:

-* `add-appointment dentist/0 patient/0 start/2023-10-12 16:00 duration/PT1H30M s/Braces`
+* `add-appointment dentist/0 patient/0 start/2023-10-12 16:00 s/Braces`

-  adds an appointment with patient whose ID is 0, dentist whose ID is 0.
+  This command adds an appointment with the patient whose ID is 0 and, the dentist whose ID is 0.
-  The appointment starts on 12 October 2023, lasting for 1.5 hours.
+  The appointment starts on 12 October 2023 and lasts for 1.5 hours.
 Treatment provided during the appointment is braces.

 **Important Notes:**